Keep your creditors from grabbing your hard earned assets with an asset protected Limited Liability Company.

 Click here for our 21 items that must be included in a properly structured operating agreement.

 Will a Limited Liability Company keep the wolves at bay?

 Yes.
 It separates your assets from each other and from business assets.
 It limits — if not outright prevents — the ability of a creditor to attack or attach assets.

 Can a Limited Liability Company have only one member?

-Yes, this is one of the advantages of an LLC over an FLP.
+Yes.
+This is one of the advantages of an LLC over an FLP.
 You can have just one member.
 That member can be a person, corporation, another LLC, trust, FLP.
-They choices are almost limitless.
+The choices are almost limitless.

 Friendly Liens.
-Click here to see how our unique friendly line method can help preserve your assets.
+Click here to see how our unique friendly lien method can help preserve your assets.